-SURG 220 Surgical Procedures I

-Selected procedures are discussed in this course, including relevant anatomy, pathology, diagnostic procedures, tests, special preoperative preparation, instruments and equipment, supplies, drugs, intraoperative preparation, prognosis, and postoperative care and complications.
+SURG 220 Procedures I (3-0-3)Selected procedures are discussed in this course, including relevant anatomy, pathology, diagnostic procedures, tests, special preoperative preparation, instruments and equipment, supplies, drugs, intraoperative preparation, prognosis, and postoperative care and complications.

-SURG 230 Practicum III

-(0-24-6)The student continues to develop skills in the clinical application of operating room techniques with attention given to specific surgical procedures.
-Emphasis is placed on functioning safely and efficiently in the clinical setting, performing circulating duties as needed, and recording and reporting operative data.
+SURG 230 Surgical Technology - Practicum III (6-24-6)The student continues to develop expertise in the clinical application of operating room techniques with attention given to specific surgical procedures, with emphasis placed on functioning safely and efficiently in the clinical setting, performing circulating duties as needed, and efficiently recording and reporting operative data.

-SURG 232 National Exam Review

-Lectures, presentations, and mock exams similar in form and content to the national exam for surgical technology are given.
+SURG 232 National Exam Review Lectures, presentations, and mock exams similar in form and content to the national exam for surgical technology are given.
 An exit exam must be passed prior to successful completion of the program.

-SURG 240 Surgical Procedures II
+SURG 225 Surgical Procedures II

-This course continues the study of procedures and techniques with continued discussion of anatomy, pathology, diagnostic procedures, preoperative preparation, special instruments, supplies and equipment, prognosis, postoperative care and complications.
+This course continues the study of selected procedures, with continued discussion of anatomy, pathology, diagnostic procedures, preoperative preparation, specialty instruments, supplies and equipment, prognosis, and postoperative care and complications.